Neural Harmonic Textures for High-Quality Primitive Based Neural Reconstruction: Results

-We demonstrate the generality of our approach by incorporating Neural Harmonic Textures into 2DGS~\cite{2dgs} (as implemented in \emph{gsplat}) and Triangle Splatting~\cite{trianglesplatting}.
+\paragraph{Alternative primitive-based methods.} We demonstrate the generality of our approach by incorporating Neural Harmonic Textures into 2DGS~\cite{2dgs} and Triangle Splatting~\cite{trianglesplatting}.
 Our method is readily adapted to these 2D primitives by simply replacing the bounding tetrahedra with virtual triangles (2DGS) or directly anchoring feature vectors to explicit triangle geometry (Triangle Splatting), therefore using three feature vectors per primitive instead of four.
 The results are shown in~\cref{tab:generality}, with further details in the Supplementary.